 Q SCI 381 (5) or Q SCI 482 (5)

 The minor is open to all UW students who have reached 90 credits.
-Contact your departmental adviser to declare a minor in Aquatic and Fishery Sciences –questions about minor coursework may be directed to the SAFS adviser.
+Contact your departmental adviser to declare a minor in Aquatic and Fishery Sciences – questions about minor coursework may be directed to the SAFS Undergraduate Adviser.

 Please pay attention to prerequisites and recommended courses for each of our classes.
 We recommend organic chemistry, biology (BIOL 180, 200, and 220) and pre-calculus.